-Croft will always go down in Lancashire folklore as the man who hit the winning runs to secure County Championship glory for the first time in 77 years when he did it on the fourth day against Somerset at Taunton in 2011.
+Croft will always go down in Lancashire folklore as the man who hit the winning runs to secure Championship title glory for the first time in 77 years when he did it on the fourth day against Somerset at Taunton in 2011.

 He is a player who has developed his career alongside the growth of Twenty20 cricket, but has ensured he can succeed in all formats with determination and hard work.

 Croft was named as the club’s Player of the Year in 2012, scoring 513 40-over runs and 313 from eight Twenty20s, leaving him amongst the top five run-scorers in the country.

 As a result, he was named in England’s provisional 30-man squad for the World Twenty20 at the end of the summer, although he did not make the final cut of 15.